 The Hoffman Center for the Arts, based in Manzanita, Oregon, is a non-profit organization dedicated to the arts, culture, and education.
 The Hoffman Center sponsors projects for writers and artists with connections to the north Oregon Coast.

-Community Writes is an online quarterly publication of the Hoffman Center for the Arts.
-Writers with a connection to north Oregon coast communities are invited to share writing that focuses on a different topic each quarter.
-Contributions for Community Writes are currently being accepted.
+Community Writes is an online monthly publication of the Hoffman Center for the Arts.
+Writers with a connection to north Oregon coast communities are invited to share writing that focuses on a different topic each month.
+Contributions are currently being accepted.

-Neahkahnie Mountain Poetry Prize: The first 50 North Coast poets to submit during January 2022 will compete for a $100 prize.
+Neahkahnie Mountain Poetry Prize: The first 50 North Coast poets to submit during January will compete for a $100 prize.
+Submissions for the next competition will open January 1, 2023.

 Word & Image pairs 12 writers and 12 artists for a collaborative project that results in an exhibition and a book of linked artwork and writing.
-Submissions for the 2022 project will open in the Spring.
-Copies of the 2020 Word & Image Keepsake Book may be purchased at the Hoffman Gallery or online on the Hoffman Center website.
+The submission period for the 2022 project is April 1-30, 2022.

-- Writing is accepted in prose form, including fiction, nonfiction, essay, and memoir.
+- Writing is accepted in the categories of fiction, nonfiction, essay, memoir, and poetry.

 - The writing must be focused on the prompt designated for each quarter, but the title of the piece does not need to include the prompt topic.